Major in Judaic Studies

 - Two years of Hebrew or another approved language.
 Hebrew is usually fulfilled by Elementary and Intermediate Modern Hebrew (110, 120, 230, & 240).

-- Junior Year Writing requirement
+- Junior Year Writing requirement.
+Approved Junior Year Writing courses will count toward upper-level requirement

 - Departmental Honors require an Honors project undertaken during a student's final year.